Cajun Kraut Cakes

 For most of my life I’d been dead set against instant just-add-water pancake mix.
-My wife and two year old son had me see the light, after all who wants to store part of an egg when you need to make only one pancake.
+My wife and son Max had me see the light, after all who wants to store part of an egg when you need to make only one pancake.
 So I started to do what I usually do, see what I could use a new ingredient to do and stretch its possibilities.

-One day we made fried green tomatoes with pancake batter and cornmeal which was so much more easy and fun.
+In the late summer we now make fried green tomatoes with pancake batter and cornmeal, which is so much more easy and fun.
 But it’s spring, with none in sight, so I dug around in my fridge until I found…sauerkraut.
-I was surprised by how good they were, and came up with the perfect sauce, using a great hot sauce from our friends at Primo’s Peppers.
+I was surprised by how good they were, and came up with the perfect condiment using a stellar verde hot sauce from our friends at Primo’s Peppers.

 Southern culture is very stealth German (chicken fried steak is schnitzel for example), so it ended up being a great fit in more ways than one.